 After mentioning this knot a couple of times already, it is only appropriate that we start off this list with it.

-Also known as the endless knot due to it seemingly having no ends tied in a continuous unbroken string, the mystic knot (盤長結) is symbolic of longevity and everlasting happiness.
+Also known as the endless knot or infinity knot due to it seemingly having no ends tied in a continuous unbroken string, the mystic knot (盤長結) is symbolic of longevity and everlasting happiness.

 No wonder it’s one of the favorite symbols used as decorations in traditional Chinese weddings.